Life on Mars?: Live performances

-Bowie (pictured in 2003) performed "Life on Mars?" frequently on tour, recordings of whch have appeared on numerous live albums.
+Bowie (pictured in 2003) performed "Life on Mars?" frequently on tour, recordings of which have appeared on numerous live albums.

 Bowie frequently performed "Life on Mars?" during his concert tours.
 Live recordings from the Ziggy Stardust Tour (1972–1973) have been released on the 30th-anniversary bonus disc of Aladdin Sane (2003) and on the bootleg album Santa Monica '72 (1994), which received an official release as Live Santa Monica '72 in 2008.
 On the 1973 leg of the Ziggy Stardust Tour, the song was performed in a medley with "Quicksand" and "Memory of a Free Festival".
 Additionally, a live performance was recorded during the 1976 Isolar Tour on 23 March 1976 as part of a medley with "Five Years"; this recording was included on the album Live Nassau Coliseum '76, which was released as part of the 2010 reissues of Station to Station, in the 2016 box set Who Can I Be Now?
 (1974–1976), and as a stand-alone album in 2017.
 Bowie performed the song on the American television programme The Tonight Show Starring Johnny Carson on 5 September 1980.

 A performance from the Serious Moonlight Tour, recorded on 12 September 1983, was released on Bowie's album Serious Moonlight (Live '83), which was initially released as part of the 2018 box set Loving the Alien (1983–1988) and separately the following year; the filmed performance also appears on the concert video Serious Moonlight (1984).
 After the Sound+Vision Tour in 1990, Bowie did not perform "Life on Mars?" until 23 August 1999, when he sang it in a recorded-for-television performance that was released on VH1 Storytellers (2009).
 The song was a mainstay on Bowie's Hours, 2000 and Heathen tours.
 Bowie performed "Life on Mars?" at the Glastonbury Festival on 25 June 2000; this performance was released in 2018 on the album Glastonbury 2000.
 A performance of the song from the Montreux Jazz Festival on 18 July 2002 was released on the box set I Can't Give Everything Away (2002–2016) in 2025, and a November 2003 performance from Bowie's A Reality Tour was released on the DVD of the tour in 2004 and on the live album A Reality Tour in 2010.

 Bowie's final performance of "Life on Mars?" was on 8 September 2005, when he sang it with the indie rock band Arcade Fire at Radio City Music Hall, New York City, at that year's Fashion Rocks event.
 Bowie was introduced by the singer Alicia Keys and was accompanied by his longtime pianist Mike Garson.
 A recording of this performance was released via iTunes.